Sk1erLLC/Patcher/README.md

 - **Remove Smooth Camera While Zoomed** - Remove the smooth camera effect when using zoom.
 - **Render Hand While Zoomed** - Keep your hand on screen when you zoom in.
 - **Zoom Sensitivity** - Use a custom mouse sensitivity value when zoomed in.
 This is a percentage of your normal sensitivity.
+- **Dynamic Zoom Sensitivity** - Reduce your mouse sensitivity the more you zoom in.
 - **Smooth Zoom Animation** - Add a smooth animation when you zoom in and out.
 - **Smooth Scroll-to-Zoom Animation** - Add a smooth animation when you scroll in and out while zoomed.
 - **Smooth Zoom Function** - Change the smoothing function used in the smooth zooming animation.